snh/dockerfiles/ka9q-radio/README.md

 ### Generate FFT wisdom file

-Run this command after running `radiod` at least once, which will populate `/var/lib/ka9q-radio/fft.log` with FFT transforms (one per line), which can then be used to determine which transforms need to be generated.
+Run this command after running `radiod` at least once for a radiosonde decode cycle, which will populate `/var/lib/ka9q-radio/fft.log` with FFT transforms (one per line), which can then be used to determine which transforms need to be generated.

 This command will take a while to run, depending on how many unique FFT transforms are in the log file.